usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 For instance, `table[1]` is `2`, and `1` in binary is `01`.
 Calling
 `table()` with `x0 = 0` and `x1 = 1` produces `r0 = 1` and `r1 = 0`,
 or `10`, which is binary for `2`.
+This code does not do any memory access depending on secret data, and is thus constant-time.
 Another technique to protect primitive implementations is _boolean masking_, which aims at mitigating Power analysis attacks.
 It consists in representing each bit _b_ of secret data by _n_ random bits such that their xor is equal to the original secret bit: `b = b0 ^ b1 ^ ... ^ bn` for each secret bit _b_.
 If _n_ is greater than 2, this is called _higher order boolean masking_.
 Adding this protection to the function `table` introduced above would produce the following code:

 ```c
 void table(bool x0[n], bool x1[n], bool r0[n], bool r1[n]) {